Indochina Link Vietnam

 Capital gains tax (seller)2% of gross proceeds (foreign corp)

-Fees scale with deal complexity — number of entities, cross-border structures, and sector-specific licensing all affect scope.
-For a typical small-to-mid-size deal, total professional costs start from VND 150 million+ (~USD 6,000+) excluding the transaction price and seller’s tax obligations.
-Larger or multi-entity transactions require separate scoping.
+Fees scale dramatically with deal complexity.
+The number of entities, cross-border structures, and sector-specific licensing all dictate the final scope.
+For a typical small-to-mid-size deal, total professional costs start from VND 150 million+ (~USD 6,000+) (excluding the transaction price and seller tax obligations).
+Larger or multi-entity transactions require completely separate scoping.

-Cost estimates above reflect typical market ranges based on our transaction advisory experience and are indicative only — actual fees depend on deal scope and complexity.
+Cost estimates above reflect typical market ranges based on our transaction advisory experience and are indicative only.
+Actual fees reliably depend on deal scope and complexity.

 Due Diligence Red Flags

-• Pending tax audit or unresolved tax disputes — the target’s tax exposure becomes the buyer’s on closing day
+• Pending tax audit or unresolved tax disputes — the target’s tax exposure immediately becomes the buyer’s risk on closing day.

-• SHUI underpayment or misclassification — Social Insurance arrears carry penalties of 0.03%/day and can trigger criminal liability for the legal representative
+• SHUI underpayment or misclassification — Social Insurance arrears carry daily penalties of 0.03% and can instantly trigger criminal liability for the legal representative.

-• Land lease irregularities — expired leases, unauthorized subletting, or land-use purpose mismatches with IRC
+• Land lease irregularities — expired leases, unauthorized subletting, or land-use purpose mismatches with the IRC.

-• Undisclosed related-party contracts — off-market pricing creates transfer pricing exposure retroactive to transaction date
+• Undisclosed related-party contracts — off-market pricing generates brutal transfer pricing exposure retroactive to the transaction date.

-• Outstanding employee disputes or unpaid wages — unresolved labor claims and severance obligations transfer to the buyer, with DOLISA enforcement risk
+• Outstanding employee disputes or unpaid wages — unresolved labor claims and severance obligations smoothly transfer to the buyer, carrying DOLISA enforcement risk.

-A structured tax due diligence process identifies these exposures before the SPA is signed.
-For complex transactions — particularly manufacturing targets or companies with multi-year tax audit gaps — engage independent advisors early.
+A highly structured tax due diligence process identifies these exposures before the SPA is ever drafted or signed.
+For complex transactions — particularly manufacturing targets or companies with multi-year tax audit gaps — you must engage independent advisors early.

 Post-Acquisition Integration